Beauty mark

 A beauty mark or beauty spot is a euphemism for a type of dark facial mark so named because such birthmarks are sometimes considered an attractive feature.
 Medically, such "beauty marks" are generally melanocytic nevus, more specifically the compound variant.
 Moles of this type may also be located elsewhere on the body, and may also be considered beauty marks if located on the face, shoulder, neck or breast.
 Artificial beauty marks have been fashionable in some periods.

-Artificial beauty mark
+Artificial beauty marks

+History

-Artificial beauty marks, or mouches (Fr. flies), became fashionable in sixteenth-century France, and the fashion persisted into the eighteenth century.
+The wearing of artificial beauty marks trace back to the Roman Empire; it was believed that the Goddess of beauty, Venus, had a single beauty mark that accentuated her beauty.
+As such, beauty patches became a recognizable symbol of beauty designed to highlight the pale, unblemished skin of the wearer.
+In Europe, mouches (French, 'flies'), became fashionable in sixteenth-century France, and the fashion persisted into the eighteenth century.
 When the fashion spread to Spain and the Spanish Empire they were called a chiqueador.

-A mouche was generally made of silk or velvet and was applied to the face as a form of make-up.
-They were kept in a patch box, or boîte à mouches (Fr. box of flies), and were often fanciful shapes such as hearts or stars.
-Besides their decorative value, the patches could hide smallpox scars or syphilis sores.
+A mouche was generally made of paper, silk or velvet and was applied to the face as a form of make-up.
+They were kept in a patch box, or boîte à mouches ('box of flies'), and were often fanciful shapes such as hearts or stars.
+Patch boxes were often ornate, silver boxes, and formed an essential part of a woman's boudoir.
+Fashion prints from the late seventeenth century show women with an increasing number of beauty marks in a variety of sizes and shapes, placed on the cheeks, chins, and forehead.

+Besides their decorative value, the patches could hide smallpox scars or syphilis sores, as well as acne.
+In 1668, the English diarist Samuel Pepys recorded attending the theatre and witnessing Barbara Villiers, one of the King's mistresses "called to one of her women… for a little patch off her face, and put it into her mouth and wetted it, and so clapped it upon her own by the side of her mouth, I suppose she feeling a pimple rising there."
+Contemporary satire or beauty manuals like R. Smith's A Wonder of Wonders: or, a Metamorphosis of fair Faces voluntarily transformed into foul Visages attested the wearing of patches could "turn botches into beauty."

+By the eighteenth-century, the wearing of patches also adopted social and political meaning.
+The placement or shape of a patch could reveal information about then wearer's relationship status, sexual availability, or political affiliations.